gvwilson/thirdbit/_drafts/2024-04-09-protocols.md

 I didn't want to spend an entire chapter of [*Software Design by Example*][sdxpy] on closures, but I needed to be sure learners understood them before presenting mock objects, `with` statements, and how `for` loops use iterators.
-What ties these together is the idea of a *protocol*: if a program has feature X, then language feature Y will make use of it.
+What I try to show in [Chapter 9: Protocols][sdxpy_protocols] is that these are all examples of a *protocol*: if a program has feature X, then language feature Y will make use of it.

 I'm a little embarrassed to admit how long it took me to realize that protocols like this are everywhere in modern languages.
 Constructors?
 That's a protocol.
 Operator overloading?